espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 -  **<enable>**:

    -  1: Enable DHCP server settings.
 The parameters below have to be set.
-   -  0: Disable DHCP server settings and use the default IP address range.
+   -  0: Disable DHCP server settings and use the default IPv4 address range.

 -  **<lease time>**: lease time.
 Unit: minute.
 Range [1,2880].
--  **<start IP>**: start IP address of the IP address range that can be obtained from {IDF_TARGET_NAME} SoftAP DHCP server.
+-  **<start IP>**: start IPv4 address of the IPv4 address range that can be obtained from {IDF_TARGET_NAME} SoftAP DHCP server.
--  **<end IP>**: end IP address of the IP address range that can be obtained from {IDF_TARGET_NAME} SoftAP DHCP server.
+-  **<end IP>**: end IPv4 address of the IPv4 address range that can be obtained from {IDF_TARGET_NAME} SoftAP DHCP server.

 Notes
 ^^^^^

 -  The configuration changes will be saved in the NVS area if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 -  This AT command works only when both SoftAP and DHCP server are enabled for {IDF_TARGET_NAME}.
--  The IP address should be in the same network segment as the IP address of {IDF_TARGET_NAME} SoftAP.
+-  The IPv4 address should be in the same network segment as the IPv4 address of {IDF_TARGET_NAME} SoftAP.

 Example
 ^^^^^^^^